NatashaHay/Natasha_Hay/README.md

 # Natasha_Hay

 ## :wave: Welcome to my portfolio!
-- Hi, I am Natasha Hay and am passionate about data analysis and modelling, with elegant reporting and intelligent solutions.
+- Hi, I am Natasha Hay and am passionate about data analysis and modelling, with consise reporting and intelligent solutions.
 - I am a computer science student from the University of New England.
 - With a strong foundation in statistical analysis and learning, and data visualization, I specialize in transforming data into meaningful and actionable insights.
 - The following is a portfolio of my work as a student data scientist, where I can showcase my [projects]() to demonstrate my analysis process and illustrate my communication skills.